elhammajd/Tumor_Survival_CV/README.md

 - reading the Main.sh and BestCutOff.sh outputs;

-- calculating the mean of coefficients of eact feature comes from selected predictive models;
+- calculating the mean of coefficients of each feature reached from selected predictive models;

 </details>